oplS15projects/FP4-proposal/README.md

 ### Norman Mutunga
 ##### First Milestone:
-* Design a user friendly  GUI for Goat Lambda ( λ ) providing an input window
+* Design a user friendly  GUI for Lambda ( λ ) providing an input window
 * Provide Compute Button for the output of the processed procedure
 * Provide a Canvas where the output will be displayed
 * Will also give a hand with the parser for the user input.